syncfusion/ej2-vue-docs/src/calendars/datepicker/date-masking.md

 # Enable the Masked Input

-The DatePicker has built-in support to masking the date value, when `enableMask` property set as `true`.

-To use mask support, inject the MaskedDateTime module in the DatePicker.
+DatePicker has `enableMask` property that provides the option to enable the built-in date masking support.
+Also, you must inject the MaskedDateTime module to enable the masking support.

 {% tab template="datepicker/mask-module", isDefaultActive = "true", sourceFiles="app/**/*.ts" %}